35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Plot 18's lost affordable and social rented homes

-NHG's planning permission requires that 50% of the housing should be affordable and that 75% of the affordable should be social rent.
+NHG's outline planning permission requires that 50% of the housing should be affordable and that 75% of the affordable should be social rent.
 The percentages are calculated from the number of habitable rooms (living room, bedroom, kitchen).
 On this basis, 179 habitable rooms should be affordable and 134 of these should be social rent.

 In the event only 82 habitable rooms on Plot 18 are affordable.
 All 82 are social rent, but this is still a fraction of the amount of both affordable and social rent that the planning permission requires.